Introduction

 Lince is centered on the 'record' table, but like, according to the creator... like... what does he know?

-recordDATA STRUCTURE
+recordDATA TYPE

 quantityFLOAT